The Best Patios in 18 Chicago Neighborhoods

 1531 N. Damen Ave.; 773-235-4039 or bigstarchicago.com

-Even on the hottest of days, the garden at Hopleaf is packed with people cooling off with a Hefeweizen and light salad—made with greens grown around you, no less.
+Even on the hottest of days, the garden at Hopleaf couldn’t be cooler.
+Chill out with a hefeweizen and a cauliflower-and-parsnip salad—made with greens grown around you, no less.
+But you might have a hard time resisting the menu of draft Belgians and the brisket sandwich.

 5148 N. Clark St.; 773-334-9851 or hopleafbar.com